valleysonata/portofolio/README.md

 3. **Verify the remote before pushing.** Accidentally pushing to the wrong repo causes chaos.
 4. **Use a backend for API key security.** Frontend-only architecture is fine for no-key APIs, but you need a backend when keys are required.
 5. **Read error messages carefully.** "Communication channel closed" was clearly an API issue, not a code issue.
-6. **Test before declaring victory.** The chat should have been tested end-to-end (including the CORS preflight) before calling it done.